The Best Local Farm Tour in Every State

 Duke Homestead, Durham

 Tobacco has long been North Carolina’s most important crop.
 Learn about its history at Duke Homestead, the home and farm of Washington Duke in the late 1800s.
 Regular led tours are available or you can simply walk around the museum and property.
-Pack a picnic to enjoy on the lush lawn (try one of these simple recipes) as you breathe in the sweet scent of drying tobacco leaves.
-(Don’t worry, the museum doesn’t glorify smoking!)
+Pack a lunch to enjoy on the lush lawn (try one of these simple picnic basket recipes) as you breathe in the sweet scent of drying tobacco leaves.
+(Don’t worry, the museum doesn’t glorify smoking.)

 Logging Camp Ranch, Bowman